Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_tnumber_13_pr.md

 </div>
 <div class='question question'>

 Callisto is another moon of Jupiter and its maximum distance from Jupiter as it orbits is $1,882,700\,km$.
-Write this distance in words
+Write this distance in words.

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>Callisto is another moon of Jupiter and its maximum distance from Jupiter as it orbits is $1,882,700\,km$.
-Write this distance in words
+Write this distance in words.
 </code></pre>
 </div>